 Of course!

 First, radishes bring some great nutrition power to the mix . . .
-Another member of the cruciferous family, they also contain sulfur-based compounds seem to help increase your body's cancer-fighting and detoxifying processes.
+Another member of the cruciferous family, they also contain sulfur-based compounds which work to help increase your body's cancer-fighting and detoxifying processes.

 In addition, as suggested by their peppery bite, they help loosen up mucus-clogged passages if you're a little stuffed up.